Reality versus best practices in musculoskeletal medicine

 - Surgery is a last resort (unless it is specifically needed for an ominous condition, obviously).

-- Any treatment that is done to the patient with either their hands or equipment (manual or passive therapy) should only be used in addition to other evidence-based treatments.
+- Any treatment that is done to the patient — with either hands or tools, manual or passive therapy — should only be used in addition to other evidence-based treatments.

-Fully taken to heart, that final priority would plunge entire professions and industries in obsolescence.
+Demoting manual therapy to be a mere side dish to the entreé of "evidence-based medicine" — basically everything else in that list — would plunge whole professions and industries in crisis and obsolescence.
 (Which ones?
 I leave that as an exercise for the reader.)

-Some readers will have trouble believing that “best practices” means sidelining most of what they do for a living, but this is not coming out of nowhere: MSK medicine has been moving away from manual/passive therapy for years for many reasons.
-Hell, the journal of Manual Therapy actually changed its name to Musculoskeletal Science & Practice.?
+Many readers will have trouble accepting that “best practices” means sidelining most of what they do for a living, but this is not coming out of nowhere: MSK medicine has been moving away from manual/passive therapy for many years for many reasons.
+This is why the journal of Manual Therapy actually changed its name to Musculoskeletal Science & Practice … back in 2017.1

 Their under-stated explanation: